 - Purchase indoor grow lights.
 These come in different varieties, but we recommend HPS (high pressure sodium) lights for beginners.

 - Determine your grow medium.
-This could be soil, Coco Choir, or a hydroponic system.
+This could be soil, Coco Coir, or a hydroponic system.

 - Purchase proper nutrients.